dxc-technology/halstack-style-guide/guidelines/components/radio/README.md

 * Labelling should be concise and clearly differentiated with respect to other options.
 * By default, one option of the radio group must be pre-selected.
 Select the safest or convenient option.
 * Single radio buttons should not be used.
-* Use radio buttons on wizard pages to make alternatives clear to the user.
 * If the question that the user needs to responde is as easier as yes/no, it is recommended to use checkbox instead of radio button.